scipp/scipp/docs/index.rst

 Documentation
 -------------

+** Getting started **

 The documentation of **scipp** is under construction.

-For the time being, please refer to the (slightly outdated) `design document <https://github.com/scipp/scipp/blob/master/doc/design.md>`_, or to the demo Jupyter notebooks in the Docker image:
+For the time being, please refer to the (slightly outdated, we are in the process of refactoring the API to eliminate the need for tags) `design document <https://github.com/scipp/scipp/blob/master/doc/design.md>`_, or to the demo Jupyter notebooks in the Docker image:

 .. code-block:: sh